KyleKirkpatrick/railway_level_crossing_logic/2_Plan/B_Logic.md

     - When an approaching train is detected, begin the crossing sequence.

 2. **Activate Warning Signals**
-    - Turn on warning lights and sound alarms to alert vehicles and pedestrians.
+    - Turn on warning lights and crossing bells to alert vehicles and pedestrians.

 3. **Gate Proximity Detection**
     - If a pedestrian or vehicle is obstructing the gate, the gate closing will be delayed.